steverozen/single-cell-2026/install-R-etc.md

-# Install R, RStudio, and the Seurat R package
+# Install R, the Seurat R package and other R packages, and RStudio or other IDE

 ### IMPORTANT: This may take over an hour.
 You must do this before the workshop